In Depth Baby Product Reviews Led by a Pediatrician

 We tested for indoor range and open field tests to provide a complete picture using the same measuring devices in the same field and house with the same walls and interference.
 Remember that the values inside your home are more important than those in an open field unless, of course, you are leaving a baby alone in an open field (which we don't recommend.
 Seriously, don't do that!).

 Larger homes with more than 4 or 5 walls between the camera and the parent unit might be stuck using a WiFi camera.
-Most of the dedicated units only work through up to 4 walls with spotty connections with more walls.
-Both the BabySense and the HelloBaby worked through 7 walls and up to 190 ft.
+Most of the dedicated units only work through up to 4 walls with spotty connections through more.
+The HelloBaby worked through 7 walls and up to 190 ft.
 These results will likely work for most homes, especially if no level/floor change exists.
-But, if your needs exceed that, none of the dedicated monitors in this review will likely work in your home.
+But if your needs exceed that, none of the dedicated monitors in this review will likely work in your home.

 Overall Range

-A monitor's range of connection is a make-or-break metric that will determine whether or not a specific monitor will work in your home and for your needs.
-You must test your monitor immediately in the home where you plan to use it, and don't rely on the manufacturer's claims or even our test results.
+A monitor's connection range is a make-or-break metric that determines whether or not a specific monitor will work in your home and for your needs.
+You must test your monitor immediately in the home where you plan to use it.
+Don't rely on the manufacturer's claims or even our test results.
 Because every home is different in materials, design, and possible interference, our test results are intended to show which monitors have the best potential performance, as opposed to hard and fast, “for sure” distances.

-While the WiFi-enabled monitors can work wherever there is WiFi, it won't work if your internet goes out.
-However, if you have a large home or one with lots of walls or interference, this style could be your only choice.
+While the WiFi-enabled monitors can work wherever there is WiFi, they won't work if your internet goes out.
+However, this style could be your only choice if you have a large home or one with lots of walls or interference.
 If you prefer a dedicated monitor that is less complicated, then the range will be more important.
-Top performers for indoor range in our tests include the BabySense MaxViewand HelloBaby HB6550, which work up to 190 feet through 7 wallst.
+The top performer for indoor range in our tests is the HelloBaby HB6550, which works up to 190 feet through 7 walls.

 Test Now

 We recommend you test your monitor as soon as you get it.
-If you wait, you might miss the potential return window.
+If you wait, you could miss the potential return window.
 Even if your baby hasn't arrived, you can set up the monitor in the locations where it will be used and work with a partner or a radio to determine if the connection and features work the way you need them to.
+Don't wait!

 Ease of Use

-Ease of use may seem less important because once you know how to use a product, it typically stops being challenging, and after a while, it can even feel intuitive when it clearly isn't.
-However, there can be a learning curve with monitors depending on the type you select and the features it has.
+Ease of use may seem less important because once you know how to use a product, it typically stops being challenging, and after a while, it can even feel intuitive when it wasn't in the beginning.
+However, monitors can have a learning curve depending on the type you select and its features.
 While the dedicated monitors are plug-in-and-go products that even technology-challenged grandmas can use, some take more skill or tech-savvy to negotiate.
-On the other hand, the WiFi monitors require some knowledge of technology and app navigation or the patience to learn new things.
-With all of them, you need to set up the camera with your computer or another device, and you need to set up an account and manage things like WiFi passwords and other settings within the app.
-While this can be a no-brainer for some, it can be more challenging if you lack technical knowledge, and it could be useless if your caregiver doesn't have the app required for using the monitor.

 Ease of Use Performance Ratings